Lebanese Basketball: Women’s Goals in the Sport of Discrimination and Collapse

 In 2013, the municipality of Chiyah bought land on which they built a building that includes a sports club, a theater, and a cinema.
 And I left space for a basketball team to train for Chiah.
 This move allowed to provide a stadium for the club.
 It is an important step towards reducing club expenses.
 As he is not obligated to pay a large amount of money every month for land rent, as long as he does not own his own stadium, unlike the large clubs with huge funding.

 As with all clubs, Al-Chiyah Club established one team for males and then another for females.
-But of course, financiers often care more about the male team, as is the case with all clubs, which leads to higher salaries for male players compared to those given to females, and allows the team to advance faster towards winning the annual Lebanese basketball championship.
+But of course, financiers often care more regarding the male team, as is the case with all clubs, which leads to higher salaries for male players compared to those given to females, and allows the team to advance faster towards winning the annual Lebanese basketball championship.
 “There is a general perception that males are easier to work with.
 Companies prefer them because they are more known and liked by the public,” says Mona.

 This funding preference also imposes severe economic hardship on female teams, and reduces the possibility for them to excel in the world of sports.
 As they are forced to find a full-time job in addition to their sports work, the sports work becomes a secondary income in which they invest less time and effort.
 Or it may not constitute income at all.
 The traditional view prevailing in some Lebanese and Arab regions also contributes to the preference of men over women in the world of sports, which limits women’s opportunities to reach funders, because men in sports receive more public interest.